jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Using Message Passing to Transfer Data Between Threads/task.md

 ### Sending Multiple Values and Seeing the Receiver Waiting

-The code in Listing 16-8 compiled and ran, but it didn’t clearly show us that two separate threads were talking to each other over the channel.
-In Listing 16-10 we’ve made some modifications that will prove the code in Listing 16-8 is running concurrently: the spawned thread will now send multiple messages and pause for a second between each message.
+The code in the snippet about receiving "hi" in the main thread compiled and ran, but it didn’t clearly show us that two separate threads were talking to each other over the channel.
+In the following snippet we’ve made some modifications that will prove that code is running concurrently: the spawned thread will now send multiple messages and pause for a second between each message.

 ```rust
     use std::thread;